flomotlik/blog/_posts/2013-04-11-a-business-case-for-continuous-integration.markdown

 #CI Reducing Overheads

-The initial overhead of setting up a CI system will be out-weighed by the man-hours saved along the way.
-Read about [how to get started with testing here](http://blog.codeship.io/2013/03/15/Testing-top-to-bottom.html).
-Finding a bug while it's limited to the development level is the cheapest possible way to find it.
+The initial overhead of setting up a CI system will be outweighed by the man-hours saved along the way.
+[Finding a bug while it's limited to the development level](http://blog.codeship.io/2013/03/15/Testing-top-to-bottom.html) is the cheapest possible way to find it.
 If that bug needs to be fixed in any other environments, then your costs are higher.
 Some of the newer CI systems are quite easy to set up, so the overhead is not really that huge.
-Setting up [the Codeship](https://www.codeship.io) for instance only takes a couple of minutes.
+Setting up the Codeship for instance only takes a couple of minutes.

 Another thing to consider is what your current Quality Assurance process is like and how much of that can be replaced by a good CI setup.

 ##Automating Processes

 Repetitive manual processes are slow and prone to human error.
-Deployment tasks should be bundled up and automated.
-You can [read about the Codeship's deployment configuration here](http://blog.codeship.io/2013/03/11/New-deployment-configuration.html).
-On the Codeship you can run as many deployment methods in a row as you want.
+[Deployment tasks should be bundled up and automated.](http://blog.codeship.io/2013/03/11/New-deployment-configuration.html) On the Codeship you can run as many deployment methods in a row as you want.

 Reducing repetitive manual processes lets you be assured that: